Henry-Clément Sanson

-Henry-Clément Sanson (27 May 1799 – 25 January 1889) was a French executioner.
+Henri-Clément Sanson (27 May 1799 – 25 January 1889) was a French executioner.
 He held the position of Royal Executioner of the City of Paris, serving King Louis-Philippe I from 1840 to 1847.

-Sanson was born into a long line of executioners.
-His father was Henri Sanson, the city's chief executioner for 47 years, and his grandfather was Charles-Henri Sanson, the storied executioner of royals and revolutionaries.
+Sanson was born into a long line of seven executioners.
+His father was Henri Sanson, the city's chief executioner for 45 years, and his grandfather was Charles-Henri Sanson, the storied executioner of royals and revolutionaries.